silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 It is called `helper-scripts` and is located in the github organization for the class.
 I will add to it over the course of rest of the semester.

-Open an SSH terminal in your CodeAnywhere container.
+Open an SSH terminal in your Cloud9 container.
 Then clone the `helper-scripts` repo.

 `git clone git@github.com:inls161/helper-scripts.git`